-Ultra Adware Killer is a simple but powerful adware remover for Windows, which has the ability of detecting and removing adware for all the users in a system.
+Ultra Adware Killer is a powerful adware and malware remover for Windows, which has the ability to scan all the users in a system.
 This can save you lots of time logging in to other user accounts and performing the scan again.

 Ultra Adware Killer is also part of our premium tool UVK - Ultra Virus killer.